 Line an 8x8-inch baking dish with parchment paper or wax paper.
 (For thinner bark, use a large baking sheet.)

 Place the semisweet chocolate in a medium heat-proof bowl.
-You can melt the chocolate by setting it over pot of shallow simmering water or using a double boiler, stirring until smooth.
+You can melt the chocolate by setting it over a pot of shallow simmering water or using a double boiler, stirring until smooth.
 Or, microwave the chocolate in 30-second intervals at 50% power, stirring between each, until smooth and fully melted.

 Pour the melted chocolate into the pan and spread it into an even layerwith a spatula.
 Chill until partially set or firm to the touch on top, about 20 minutes.